f14myy/MyGlyph/README.md

 This low-level access requires root permissions and provides precise control over each individual glyph.

-## 🤝 Contributing

 Suggestions for new features are actively welcomed!
 Feel free to:
-- Open an issue on GitHub
-- Submit a pull request

 - Contact me on Telegram: [@username7052](https://t.me/username7052)

 I respond in any language!